AndreIdegard/SC00041_GC_content_Group4/README.md

 ## Instructions for Running Code
-To run the code install dependencies listed in environment.yaml Then paste the paths bellow in the terminal to run it.
+To run the code install dependencies listed in environment.yaml

+Then paste the paths bellow in the terminal to run the script.

 ### Install dependencies
 Dependencies of the script are listed in environment.yaml